luizantoniona/idle-mmorpg/README.md

   - Outputs JSON files that are consumed by the server.
   - Easily expandable to support balancing, batch editing, or procedural generation.

+### 🐾 **idle-mmorpg-creature**:
+Modular creature data.
+This folder defines the structure and attributes of all creatures used by the game server.

 ### 🗡️ **idle-mmorpg-item**:
 Modular item data.
 This folder defines the items structure used by the game server.